Which of the following is NOT a component of the fraud triangle? | Study Prep in Pearson+

 1

 Understand the concept of the fraud triangle, which is a model used to explain the factors that lead to fraudulent behavior.
-The three components are Opportunity, Incentive/Pressure, and Rationalization.
+The three components are Opportunity, Pressure, and Rationalization.

 Opportunity refers to the circumstances that allow fraud to occur, such as weak internal controls or lack of oversight.

-Incentive/Pressure refers to the motivation or need that drives an individual to commit fraud, such as financial difficulties or personal gain.
+Pressure involves the motivation or incentive to commit fraud, such as financial difficulties or personal problems.

-Rationalization is the justification or reasoning that the fraudster uses to make their actions seem acceptable or less unethical.
+Rationalization is the justification or reasoning that a person uses to convince themselves that committing fraud is acceptable.

-Segregation of duties is not a component of the fraud triangle.
-Instead, it is a control mechanism used to reduce the opportunity for fraud by dividing responsibilities among different individuals to prevent unauthorized actions.
+Competence is not a component of the fraud triangle.
+It refers to a person's ability or skill level, which is unrelated to the factors that lead to fraudulent behavior as described by the fraud triangle.

 Watch next